Private support groups for caregivers on Facebook are at your fingertips

 This is a safe place to discuss the day to day care of a “narcissistic loved one”.
 A free place to vent and offer help and support of what we are going through.

-How to sign up for a closed (private) Facebook group
+How to sign up for a private Facebook group

 You can feel safe posting or commenting because your activity inside the group will only be seen by other group members and won’t show on your personal Facebook page.

-Your Facebook friends would only see your group activity if they were also a member of that group.
+Your Facebook friends would only see your activity within that group if they were also a member of that same group.

 It’s easy to sign up for a private group:

 - Sign in to your Facebook account.
 If you don’t already have an account, it’s easy to set one up.
-Here are tips on signing up.
+Here are tips on creating a Facebook account.

 - Go to the Facebook group you’d like to join (links included below).